-(iii) Amendments to MFRS 3 'Reference to the Conceptual Framework' Use' - effective 1 January 2022
+(iii) Amendments to MFRS 3 'Reference to the Conceptual Framework'

 The amendments replace the reference to Framework for Preparation and Presentation of Financial Statements with 2018 Conceptual Framework.
 To qualify for recognition as part of applying the acquisition method, the identifiable assets acquired and liabilities assumed must meet the definitions of assets and liabilities in the 2018 Conceptual Framework.